jhdavis8/sunset-melee/README.md

 # sunset-melee
-A Java implementation of the Twilight Struggle board game
+A (poor) Java implementation of the Twilight Struggle board game